 As part of placement, students will engage in regular individual and group supervision.
 Supervisors are able to support students to realise individual professional development plans that can be carried across their course.
 The opportunity to experience a range of supervision models will advance students capacity to utilise supervision as a learning tool through their placement program and their career.

 A Supervision contract will be developed at the start of placement which will require the development of specific learning objectives as well as outlining roles, responsibilities and requirements.
 Student's performance will be evaluated on using the Mid and End of Placement Supervisor Report.
 Students will be evaluated on core competencies and are to demonstrate ethical and professional practice.

 This unit also involves regular attendance at weekly case analysis seminars in which students learn the theory and practice of case analysis/case conceptualisation as a foundation for subsequent placement and coursework requirements.
 Students will participate in case discussions and may be required to present case material.

 As part of this unit, students are also required to submit a case report on a case within their placement agency.

 Upon completion of this unit, students will have received sound knowledge and training in professional practice which will support development in subsequent placements.

-Assessment task 1: Attendance at placement for 8 days plus pre-clinical workshops
+Assessment task 1: Attendance for 50-60 days at placement (as well as pre-clinical workshops)

-Assessment task 2: Presentation of logbook of all days of observational placement (including pre-clinical workshops) to the Unit Chair within 21 days of completion the observational days
+Assessment task 2: Presentation of logbook from placement (including pre-clinical workshops) to the Unit Chair within 21 days of placement

-Assessment task 3: Satisfactory report outlining professional and ethical competence of the student from the Placement Supervisor (completion of the placement)
+Assessment task 3: Satisfactory END of Placement Supervisor Report outlining professional and ethical competence of the student from the Placement Supervisor (completion of the placement)

 Assessment task 4: Satisfactory case report (approximately 4000 words) written by the student and submitted to the University Supervisor within 21 days of completion of placement